GRAINS-Corn tumbles on long liquidation; soy, wheat modestly higher

 CHICAGO, May 14 (Reuters) - U.S. corn futures fell for a third straight session on Friday, with the benchmark July contract CN1 hitting a two-week low on fund-driven long liquidation amid easing concerns about dwindling supplies, analysts said.

-Corn fell more than 4% and was on track to post a weekly decline of 12% - its first retreat in seven weeks - as traders focused on this week's bigger-than-expected supply outlook from the U.S. Department of Agriculture.
+Corn fell more than 4% and recorded a weekly decline of 12.1% - its first retreat in seven weeks - as traders focused on a bigger-than-expected supply outlook released Wednesday by the U.S. Department of Agriculture.

-The USDA report, coupled with jitters in financial markets over inflation, fuelled selling after corn's eight-year peak last week.
-Commodity funds hold a massive net long position in CBOT corn futures, leaving the market prone to bouts of long liquidation.
+The USDA report fuelled selling after corn's eight-year peak last week.
+Commodity funds hold a massive net long position in CBOT corn futures, leaving the market prone to bouts of long liquidation. [nAQN0469GE]

 "I just think the specs have more selling to do.
 It may take weather (problems) to get this market going again," said Jack Scoville, analyst with the Price Futures Group in Chicago.